-Denise Workun is a partner at Nelligan O’Brien Payne, and specializes in human rights and employment law.
+Denise Workun is a senior lawyer at Nelligan O’Brien Payne, specializing in human rights and employment law.
 She has represented both complainants and respondents in human rights matters, and has acted for unions, employees, and employers in both the private and public sectors.

 Volunteer work and travel are important to Denise and have always been a significant aspect of her personal life.
 Her involvements include Team Leader for two Canada World Youth community projects in Peru and Ecuador, serving meals at the Ottawa Mission, fundraising for the Lawyers Feed the Hungry Program, and teaching English to young children in rural Tanzania.
 She is also actively involved in environmental initiatives, and led a community-based conservancy project and referendum campaign to preserve an important wildlife corridor and wetlands area in Chelsea, Quebec.

 Denise is also a founding board member of the Canadian Lawyers Association for International Human Rights (CLAIHR).
 On behalf of CLAIHR, Denise coordinated a human rights/judicial law reform project in conjunction with the Legal Studies Institute of El Salvador.
 She also participated in International Election Observer Delegations to El Salvador in 1994 and 2014.
 In 2004 and 2006, Denise participated in Habitat for Humanity building projects in El Salvador, with a group of Ottawa lawyers.
 Since July 2015, Denise has been co-leader of the Ottawa Outaouais Refugee Sponsorship Group which is privately sponsoring four families from Syria and Eritrea.
 Link to articles here: The Law Times and CBA National